Sheep Look Up: History

-Their original line-up consisted of Matt Owen (vocals), Brian Bogue (guitar), Greg Moore (drums), Mark Deroux (bass) and John Francom (piano, saxophone).
+Their original line-up consisted of Matt Owen (vocals), Brian Boug (guitar), Greg Moore (drums), Mark Deroux (bass) and John Francom (piano, saxophone).

 In early 1983 the guitarist was replaced by Gilbert Smith and the vocalist began using the stage name Will Power.
 From 1983 until 1986 Lisa Patterson was a member and played saxophone and keyboards.

 Their first release was the 1983 four-song cassette Entropic Concern.
 The tracks ("Burning", "Civil Disobedience", "Jumper" and "Wordless One") received airplay on college radio stations.
-The original tape featured Brian Bogue but was later dubbed to reflect Gilbert Smith's different sound.
+The original tape featured Brian Boug but was later dubbed to reflect Gilbert Smith's different sound.

 They were also featured on the seminal alternative compilation Domestic Animals, released by Peter Moore.
 It was compiled from his huge collection of Live Binaural of the local music scene and a variety of other recordings made from 1979 to 1983.

 In 1984 they were included on the equally seminal Animals Fight Back (A Christape), a compilation also made from a variety of recordings between 1977 - 1983.